msinvent/udacitySelfDrivingNanoDegree1_laneDetection/README_mod.md

 ### 2. Identify potential shortcomings with your current pipeline

-I current pipeline is definetly dependent on the brightness and it will be very hard to tune it for all the possible scenarios a real car will face if we go through this simple strategy.
+The current pipeline is definetly dependent on the brightness and it will be very hard to tune it for all the possible scenarios a real car will face if we go through this simple strategy.
 Moreover, we are detecting lanes by looking at each image frame individually and thus losing a lot of causal information that a video stream of road might have regarding the lane location.

 ### 3. Suggest possible improvements to your pipeline